pyronome/pattern-express-4x/README.md

 This repository contains Pyronome **Express 4.x** pattern basic information, pattern files, pattern templates, documentation, and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/express-4x.

-**Please note that, you cannot directly use this repository.** To generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.
+**Please note that you cannot directly use this repository.** To generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.

 Please refer to the [Getting Started](https://github.com/pyronome/pattern-express-4x#getting-started) section for step by step instructions.